Sohanur Rahman Sohan: Career

-"Mr. Aziz Reza introduced me to Shakib Khan.
-Initially, he provided me with still pictures, fervently urging me to give Shakib a chance.
-Wanting to assess Shakib in person, I insisted on a face-to-face meeting.
-Mr. Aziz graciously brought him to our office, and upon our first encounter, we were impressed.
-Shakib undeniably possessed the qualities of a potential hero.
-I granted him the opportunity in the film industry not only based on external requests but because I personally saw his worthiness."
+"Shakib (Khan) was brought to my attention by choreographer Aziz Reza, who first showed me his still photographs and strongly recommended him.
+At his insistence, I asked to meet the boy in person, and Aziz brought him to our office.
+We liked him as soon as we saw him.
+Shakib had the potential to become a leading man, and it was because I saw that potential in him that I cast him in the film.
+He may have been recommended, and I may have given him the opportunity, but the fact is that he was deserving."

 — —Sohanoor Rahman Sohan about launching Shakib Khan.

 Sohanur Rahman Sohan born on October 15, 1960, in Fulbari, Bogra District then part of the East Pakistan and (now Bangladesh).
 Pursued his academic journey at Joypurhat School and College.

 Commencing his cinematic expedition in 1977, Sohan served as an assistant director under the director Shibli Sadik.
 His apprenticeship extended to pivot roles in notable productions such as Shahidul Haque Khan's Kalmilata (1981), A J Mintu's Ashanti (1986) and Shibli Sadik's Wet Eyes (1988).
 He began his solo journey with the film Biswas Obiswas in 1988.
 He reached the pinnacle of his directorial finesse, attaining legendary status with the triumph of Keyamat Theke Keyamat (1993) with big screen debutant Salman Shah and Moushumi, which is a remake of the Indian cult Hindi film Qayamat Se Qayamat Tak (1989) starring Aamir Khan and Juhi Chawla.
 In 1999, he directed romantic masterpiece Ananta Bhalobasha, which marked a turning point in Bangladeshi cinema as the on-screen debut of Shakib Khan, who is now one of the biggest superstars in the industry and Erin Zaman, the younger sister of actress Moushumi.
 Despite the films humble reception, Shakib Khan as a hero caught the attention of everyone highlighting Sohan's keen eye for emerging talent in the industry.